TheWizKidRunnerUp/Neil-Patel-Bluestamp-Engineering-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/nsgoU_Tmdgo?si=OyY_uH3aMOAk1GA9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 I created a retro game arcade that consisted of many parts soldered together to create the final project.
 It is a cool idea that you can practice soldering in a usable application.
 The challenge that I faced was that I had to solder very small and fragile parts.
 I came very close to almost damaging other parts of the project with the hot iron.
-I feel that after this project I am pretty comfortable with soldering.
-The project consisted of led dot matrix displays and switches that controlled the different games.
-There was also a buzzer that provided those retro themed sound tracks.
+I feel that after this project, I am pretty comfortable with soldering.
+The project consisted of LED dot matrix displays and switches that controlled the different games.
+There was also a buzzer that provided those retro-themed soundtracks.